joycezemitchell/bequant/README.md

 ## Usage
-At the moment it only supports
+For now it only supports
 - BTC
 - LINK
 - USD